percona/pmm/doc/docs/deploy/server/ami.md

 ![](../../_images/aws-marketplace.pmm.home-page.1.png)

+*The home page of PMM in AWS Marketplace.*

 Assuming that you have an AWS (Amazon Web Services) account, locate *Percona Monitoring and Management Server* in [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B077J7FYGX).

 The Pricing Information section allows to select your region and choose an instance type in the table that shows the pricing for the software and infrastructure hosted in the region you have selected (the recommended EC2 instance type is preselected for you).
 Note that actual choice will be done later, and this table serves the information purposes, to plan costs.

 ![](../../_images/aws-marketplace.pmm.home-page.2.png)

+*As soon as you select your region, you can choose the EC2 instance in it and see its price.
+PMM comes for no cost, you may only need to pay for the infrastructure provided by Amazon.*

+!!! note
-**NOTE**: Disk space consumed by PMM Server depends on the number of hosts under monitoring.
+    Disk space consumed by PMM Server depends on the number of hosts under monitoring.
 Each environment will be unique, however consider modeling your data consumption based on [PMM Demo](https://pmmdemo.percona.com/) web site, which consumes ~230MB/host/day, or ~6.9GB/host at the default 30 day retention period.
 See [this blog post](https://www.percona.com/blog/2017/05/04/how-much-disk-space-should-i-allocate-for-percona-monitoring-and-management/) for more details.

 Clicking the Continue to Subscribe button will proceed to the terms and conditions page.
 Clicking Continue to Configuration there will bring a new page to start setting up your instance.

 ![](../../_images/aws-marketplace.pmm.launch-on-ec2.1-click-launch.0.png)

+*Percona Monitoring and Management on AWS Marketplace - launch options.*

 Available launch options in the drop-down menu include *Launch from Website* and *Launch through EC2*.
 The first one is a quick way to make your instance ready.
 For more control, use the Manual Launch through EC2 option.